jasonhongxyz/website/now.markdown

 This page is for what I'm up to now.

 ## Currently...
 🔭 ~ I'm working on improving this site!
 Check out my [blogpost][new-website] on how.
-Grokking vi.

 🌱 ~ I'm learning about Linux (on Apple Silicon).